As a tall person looking to do red light therapy in the shortest amount of time, which is the better choice?

 Electromagnetic fields (EMFs) are unwanted electric and magnetic fields that might cause harm at a cellular level.

-Both devices have zero EMF when used at a distance 6 inches away.
+Both devices have zero EMF when used at a distance of 6 inches away.

 Each panel comes with goggles.